PaulioRandall/np90/README.md

 import P69 from 'p69'
 import tokens from './src/tokens.js'

-// This first be is only needed if you're using .p69 files.
+// This first is only needed if you're using .p69 files.
 // Compiles all into ./src/app.css by default. if (process.env.NODE_ENV === 'development') {
 	P69.watchFiles(tokens)
 } else {
-	await P69.compileFiles(tokens)
+	await P69.fileToCSS(tokens)
 }

 export default {
 	...,
-	preprocess: [P69.createSvelteCompiler(tokens)],
+	preprocess: [P69.newSveltePreprocessor(tokens)],
 	...,
 }
 ```